cs2113-f23/cs2113-f23.github.io/labs/00-setup.md

 |there is a second commit where `HelloWorld.java` has been correctly modified to include the student's name/username | 20 |
 |the second commit has a unique, useful message | 10 |
 | TOTAL | 100 |

+# Reminder: Worksheet J0

+Now that you have git installed on your laptop, **remember to create the repo for the worksheet from Monday's lecture, and submit it**!